BestTimesToVisit.com Logo

 Getting Around Nosy Be, Madagascar

-These are the workhorses of Malagasy transport, essentially shared minivans or minibuses that connect towns and villages.
-They are a budget-friendly way to travel longer distances on Nosy Be and to the mainland if you're feeling adventurous.
+These are the workhorses of Malagasy transport, essentially shared minibuses or vans that connect towns and villages.
+They are incredibly affordable and offer a true local experience, but can be crowded and departures are often unpredictable.

 Scooter/Motorbike Rental